arbordex/brand/BRAND.md

 - "Build, explore, and understand DeFi from the ground up."
 - "Code is meant to be read and modified."
-- "We're learning DeFi together—and we want you along for the ride."
+- "We're learning DeFi together - and we want you along for the ride."
 - "Transparency by default.
 No gatekeeping."

 **❌ Avoid:**